 With so many treadmills for sale on the market, it can be difficult to know which is the best make or model to buy.
-A home treadmill is a great investment that gives you plenty of options and flexibility to use it whenever and however you want (without the need to share a stranger’s sweat like in a gym!).
-But every treadmill is different and offers different features, so getting the one that suits your health needs is key.
+A home treadmill is a great investment that gives you plenty of options and it is important that you choose the right treadmill to achieve that desired weight loss and overall fitness.
+Before you purchase your treadmill there are some considerations to help you choose the right one for you.

 Lastly, when looking at a Treadmill on sale be sure to check the warranty, delivery, and set-up.
 The manufacturer’s warranty will often give you significant clues as to the quality of the treadmill.
 Look for a lifetime warranty on the frame and drive motor.